antvis/G2/site/docs/manual/core/mark.en.md

 ## Stackable

-G2's marks can be superimposed, in other words: multiple marks can be added to one view.
+G2's marks can be layered, in other words: multiple marks can be added to one view.
 In the following example, two marks, a line and a point, are added to the chart:

 ```js | ob
 (() => {